dmrn-limri/dmrn-limri.github.io/_posts/2026-02-10-mapping-music-research-london.md

 slug: mapping-music-research-london
 ---

-This list brings together music research groups and departments where individual music researchers work across the capital.
+This list brings together groups, labs, institutes and departments where music research of all kinds happens across the UK capital.

 * Queen Mary University of London
   * [Centre for Digital Music](https://www.c4dm.eecs.qmul.ac.uk/)